potassco/clingo-lpx/README.md

 &sum { x } <= 2.
 ```

-When option `--strict` is passed to the solver, then also strict constraints are supperted:
+When option `--strict` is passed to the solver, then also strict constraints are supported:
 ```
 { x }.
 &sum { x } > 1.
 &sum { x } < 2.
 ```
-The assignment will then contain an epsilon compontent for each variable.
+The assignment will then contain an epsilon component for each variable.
 For example, with the above program, `x>=1+e` will appear in the output.
 This feature could also be used to support constraints in rule body and the `!=` relation;
 neither is implemented at the moment.